gradosevic/ag-custom-admin/readme.txt

 = 1.2.7.2 =
 * Escaping characters (like single quote) in footer text
 * Fixed AGCA alert message issue
 * Prepared for 3.6.
-WordPress releas
+WordPress release
 * Other bug fixes.

 = 1.2.7.1 =
-* Removed AGCA script on site pages automaticaly, if user is not logged in
+* Removed AGCA script on site pages automatically, if user is not logged in
 * Custom WordPress admin title.
 Using custom title templates
 * Added option for removing blog title from top bar
-* Fixed missaligned menu when using custom content types plugins
+* Fixed misaligned menu when using custom content types plugins
 * Fixed bug "Save button does not work" caused by unescaped characters in footer text and custom button names
 * Updated AGCA buttons styles